Muukid/muTrueType/README.md

 A "raster glyph" (often shortened to "rglyph", respective struct [`muttRGlyph`](#rglyph-struct)) is a glyph described for rasterization in the raster API, being similar to how a simple glyph is defined in the low-level API, and is heavily based on how glyphs are specified in TrueType.

 The most common usage of rglyphs is for [rasterizing given glyphs in a TrueType font](#rasterization-of-truetype-glyphs).
-This can be achieved via converting a simple or composite glyph retrieved from the low-level API to an rglyph equivalent, which mutt has built-in support for, and can do [automatically via rendering a glyph purely based on its glyph ID](#rasterize-glyph-id).
+This can be achieved via [converting a simple](simple-glyph-to-rglyph) or [composite glyph](#composite-glyph-to-rglyph), or [just its header](#glyph-header-to-rglyph), to an rglyph equivalent, which mutt has built-in support for.

 Rglyphs don't necessarily need to come from a simple or composite glyph, however.
 The user can pass in their own rglyphs, and as long as they use the struct correctly, the raster API will rasterize it correctly.